 Serving Suggestions

-Have fun with how you serve your big batch espresso martinis!
+Have fun with how you serve your bulk espresso martinis!
 Here are some tips and suggestions to make your party even more memorable.

 - Set up a little drink station with glasses, an ice bucket, and a cocktail shaker so your guests can shake and pour their martinis on their own.